fastoch/Networking/Computer_Networking.md

 A firewall can be placed on routers or hosts (software-based) or can be its own device (appliance).
 It functions at multiple layers of the OSI model: layers 2, 3, 4 and 7.

+Firewalls are the first line of defense in protecting the internal network from outside threats.

-It blocks packets from entering or leaving the network via:
+A firewall blocks packets from entering or leaving the network via:
 - stateless inspection
 - stateful inspection